 Role of nutrition in increasing children’s height

 Every time on our blog, we discuss the nutrition and diet of an adult but this time it is all for the future of our country, the next generation!
 All my nieces and nephews are so smart at handling tabs and ipads that I feel that they are many steps ahead of us!
 Smartness apart, it is essential that they grow up to be physically strong too.
 And one of the most important things is their height.
+There is a very important role of nutrition in increasing children’s height.

 According to experts, a child’s height can be determined by only two things, his/her genetics and daily nutritional intake.
 Soon after turning an year old, the child’s height is broken down into small growth spurts.
 As soon as the child steps into adolescence, he/she start growing taller again.
 There are several factors that increase a child’s height.
 Nutrition is one among them.
 Genetics is not in our hands but nutrition is.
 In this post we are going to discuss this important factor that increases a child’s height.